-Like Agar, it is frequently used as a vegan substitute for gelatin providing a similar consistency with the added benefit of being able to use it completely raw.
+Like Agar, Irish Moss is frequently used as a vegan substitute for gelatin because it has a similar consistency, with the added benefit of being able to use it completely raw and in plant form.
 Although it has traditionally been simmered and consumed as a liquid broth or to set puddings, modern-day recipes often make a raw blended gel which is then added to various foods and drinks as a nutritious thickening agent.

-The strong aroma of ocean that comes out of the package will turn into a barely detectable flavour after soaking & rinsing; the colour too will lighten and if the little red stems are removed, you get a nice cream colour jelly that can be used for the most delicately coloured foods.
+The strong aroma of ocean that comes out of a packet of Irish Moss will turn into a barely detectable flavour after soaking & rinsing.
+The colour too will lighten and if the little red stems are removed, you’ll have a cream colour jelly.

 Irish Moss can be used as a thickener using 2 different methods:

-- Rinse the Irish moss in cold water until all tiny bits of debris have been removed.
+- Rise the Irish Moss in cold water until tony its of debris have been removed.
 Continue rinsing until the water runs clear.
-Allow the Irish moss to soak in cold water for 4-6 hours.
-(I prefer over night, rinsing it whenever I think about it)

 - Store the gel in an airtight container in the fridge for 2-3 weeks (although it may last way longer).
-You can also FREEZE it, which makes it very convenient to use, and you always have it on hand when needed.
-Simply pour the mixture into ice-cube trays, freeze, and store in an airtight bag or container.
+You can also freeze it, simply pour the mixture into ice-cube trays, freeze, and store in an airtight bag or container.

 In recipes, use 1-5 Tbsp of Irish moss gel to 1 cup of product.
-Quantity depends on the recipe you are making (other ingredients) and the thickness desired.
+The quantity depends on the recipe you are making and thickness desired.
 You may need to try a few times to get the perfect ratio going for a given recipe.
 Look up our recipe section for examples that have worked for us.

-As with most foods, especially raw products, the quality and source are important.
+As with most foods, especially raw products, the quality and source of ingredients are important.
 Irish Moss grows naturally in different shades of purple, red & brown and it is available in many locations along the Atlantic and may be presented in different forms: powdered, flaked and whole.
-Our Irish Moss is harvested from the wild in Ireland and is of the best quality; it comes with centuries of traditional uses.
+Our Irish Moss is harvested from the wild in Ireland and is of the best quality, and tested for contaminants.

-Commercially altered forms of the plant like some of the powdered Irish Moss, sand cured Irish Moss and carrageenan gum have been processed and have lost some of their goodness.
-There is controversy about ‘carrageenan’ which is the Gaelic word used to call the unaldurated plant and misleadingly, a few other things.
+Note: Commercially altered forms of the plant like some of the powdered Irish Moss, sand cured Irish Moss and carrageenan gum have been processed and have lost some of their goodness.